-Johann [Georg] Müller, his wife Maria, and children (Johann, age 9; Maria, age 6) arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate under the command of Skipper Adam Beerfeier.
+Johann [Georg] Müller, a farmer, his wife Maria, and children (Johann, age 9; Maria, age 6) arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate under the command of Skipper Adam Beerfeier.
+They were travelling with Georg Müller and his wife Anna.

 The Oranienbaum passenger list records that Johann Georg Müller was a farmer from the German region of Hessen.
 The 1767 census records that he was a miller (Müller) from the German village of Wetter [perhaps Kr.
 Wetterau] in the Hessen region.